The Front Populaire: A Catalyst for Social and Economic Transformation in France

 The Front populaire government was also deeply concerned about the rise of fascism in Europe.
 It condemned the Nazi regime in Germany and the fascist government in Italy, and sought to build alliances with other democratic countries to resist the spread of fascism.

-See also AOC: A Rising Star in American Politics
+See also Melenchon: A Force in French Politics

 The government’s antifascist stance led it to pursue a policy of collective security, which involved working with other countries to prevent aggression by fascist powers.
 It also joined the League of Nations and supported the creation of an international force to maintain peace.